karma-coin/karmachain/docs/testnet-validator.md

 Read the latest [testnet reelase notes](https://github.com/karma-coin/karmachain/releases/)

 ## Download Karmachain source code
-- Get the latest Testnet release source code from GitHub.
+- Get the latest Testnet release source code from GitHub
 - The latest release is always [available on this page](https://github.com/karma-coin/karmachain/releases/).
-- The current latest release is `v0.1.0`, so we'll use it in the code below.
+- The current latest release is `v0.1.0`, so we'll use it in the code below

-- Clone the repo and checkout the release tag.
+- Clone the repo and checkout the release tag

 ```bash
 git clone https://github.com/karma-coin/karmachain